Overview

 The Computing Foundations for a Digital Age (4565) course is one option for your students to meet the computer science (CS) graduation requirement passed during the 2024 legislative session.
 For more information on this course and its implementation, please see the Next Level Programs of Study page on the Commission for Higher Education’s website.

 Code.org’s Computer Science and AI Foundations (CSAIF) curriculum empowers students to explore, understand and harness computer science and AI for real-world problem-solving.
 Flexible, accessible and engaging, CSAIF equips students with essential computational thinking skills, foundational CS knowledge, responsible technology use and the confidence to create in a technology-driven and AI-enhanced future.
+Students learn the fundamentals of software development, networks, cybersecurity, data science, AI concepts and coding.

 What You Will Receive in Professional Development

-- Curriculum (including teacher lesson plans, a pacing guide, rubrics and examples/exemplars) using Code.org
+- Curriculum (including teacher lesson plans, a pacing guide, rubrics and examples/exemplars) using Code.org Computer Science and AI Foundations

-- All lessons, curriculum and units are aligned to Indiana standards and the competencies for the NLPS Course Computing Foundations for a Digital Age (4565)
+- All lessons, curriculum and units aligned to Indiana standards and the competencies for the NLPS Course Computing Foundations for a Digital Age (4565)

 Eligibility and Pre-Requisites